My Quiet Kitchen

 vegan sausages on a cutting board surrounded by spices.

-I've made homemade vegan sausages plenty of times over the years, but usually those were Italian-inspired, based on Isa Chandra's recipe for Simple Italian Sausages.
+I've made homemade vegan sausages plenty of times over the years, but usually those were Italian-inspired, based on Isa Chandra's recipe for Italian Seitan Sausage.

 side view of sliced seitan sausage on cutting board.